 Today, our shop in Hay-on-Wye follows the same ethos.
 Inside, you’ll find handwoven textiles from India and Pakistan, repurposed tinware from Morocco and everyday household tools from Sweden and Germany.

-Everything is handpicked by us, with a focus on the handmade and the human.
-We source directly from makers whenever we can, and also buy through Fair Trade organisations.
-As mass-produced goods dominate the market, it feels more important than ever to celebrate the beauty, ingenuity and non-uniformity of small-scale production.
+Everything is handpicked by us or made especially for us, with a focus on the handmade and the human.
+We source directly from makers whenever possible, and also work with Fair Trade organisations.
+As mass-produced goods come to dominate the market, it feels more important than ever to celebrate the beauty, ingenuity and non-uniformity of small-scale production.

-We also have a regularly refreshed selection of small-press books, journals and magazines that reflect ideas at the heart of Small Stories: handcrafted things, materiality, community, handed-down knowledge and the connections forged across geographical divides — united by our love of travel, craft and design.
+We also have a regularly refreshed selection of small-press books, journals and zines that reflect ideas at the heart of Small Stories: culture & creativity, handcraft, materiality, community, handed-down knowledge and the connections forged across geographical divides.

 The result is a kind of international homeware-cum-bookstore where we hope you will find objects that bring you joy—not just in their beauty but in their functionality.